 And at only 4.4g net carbs, this will please the lovers of high sugar cheesecakes too.
 It only takes 15 minutes to prepare!

 A cheat's cheesecake (sugar-free version) is for those who are absolute beginners at living sugar-free and those who don't want to go to the trouble of making a traditional cheesecake with sugar (or no sugar sweeteners) and gelatin.
 You simply "cheat" the recipe and use a boxed jelly/jello instead.

-This is a great recipe to keep on hand for the summer months when you don't want the oven on but still want a cheesecake for dessert.
+This is a great recipe to keep on hand for the summer months when you don't want the oven on but still want a lime cheesecake for dessert.
 The simple cheat's recipe for no-bake lime cheesecake is incredibly quick and easy, with the added bonus of being low carb, wheat-free, and no added sugar.

 How to serve cheesecakes

 This easy homemade recipe can be made as one large cheesecake, or in individual teacups which set even faster.